-Western Power has identified that a major augmentation is required to meet forecast demand for electricity and that the recommended solution (a new 330 kV double circuit transmission line from Neerabup to Karara with a 330/132kV terminal station at Three Springs) maximises net benefit compared to the alternative options.
+Western Power submits that a major augmentation is required to meet forecast demand for electricity and that the recommended solution (a new 330 kV double circuit transmission line from Neerabup to Karara4 with a 330/132kV terminal station at Three Springs) maximises net benefit compared to the alternative options.

-The deferral of this reinforcement would impede the development of the proposed Karara mine and require an alternative reinforcement plan to be adopted to meet the natural underlying load growth needs of the Geraldton region.
-Whilst there is limited capability to supply the natural load growth in the Geraldton region through demand management and local generation, this capability is insufficient to meet the near term electricity needs of the region.
+The deferral of this reinforcement would impede the development of the proposed Karara mine and require an alternative reinforcement plan to be adopted to meet the natural (underlying) load growth needs of the Geraldton region.
+Whilst there is limited capability to supplement capacity to the Geraldton region through demand management and local generation, this capability is insufficient to meet the near term electricity needs of the greater Mid West region.

-Deferral will also inhibit the ability to connect new large generators (including windfarms) to the network north of Pinjar.
-As the region is highly prospective for wind generation, lack of network access may make it difficult for Western Australia to locally source its Renewable Energy Target (RET) obligations.
+Deferral will also inhibit the ability to connect new large generators (including wind and solar farms) to the network north of Pinjar.
+As the region is highly prospective for both wind and solar generation, lack of network access may make it difficult for Western Australia to locally source its Renewable Energy Target (RET) obligations.